Game Informer: Website

 In March 2009, the online staff began creating the code for what would be the latest redesign to date.
 The redesign was to release hand-in-hand with the magazine's own redesign.
 On October 1, 2009, the newly redesigned website was live, with a welcome message from Editor-In-Chief Andy McNamara.
 Many new features were introduced, including a rebuilt media player, a feed highlighting the site activity of the website's users, and the ability to create user reviews.
 At the same time, the magazine's podcast, The Game Informer Show, was launched.

-Each year in January or February, Game Informer's editors count and judge the "Top 50 Games of [last year]".
-The games are sorted in order of release date.
-They do not have rankings, but they do commemorate special games with awards like Game of the Year and other examples.
-They also have top ten charts of differing categories, both in the "Top 50" section of the website and in the regular magazine.

-In August each year, Game Informer includes an "E3 Hot 50", a special section that reviews the year's E3 (Electronic Entertainment Expo) and most to all of its games, which also temporarily replaces the "Previews" section of the print edition.
+When the magazine folded in 2024, the website's content was deleted and replaced with a splash page announcing the closure for any links to the website.
+Aftermath reported that there are independent archival projects "in the works".

 Australian edition

 In November 2009, Game Informer was launched in Australia by former Australian GamePro, Gameplayer and Official PlayStation Magazine editor Chris Stead and publisher Citrus Media.
 By June 2010, Game Informer Australia had become the first local games publication to pass 10,000 subscribers.
 By August 18, 2010, it had become Australia's biggest-selling video games publication.

 Game Informer Australia was closed down on April 18, 2019, as a result of cost-cutting measures from its publishing company EB Games Australia.
 GI Australia editor David Milner noted on Twitter that despite the fact that "readership was up 19% over the last year", that "Recent ad sales, however, did not really reflect this"; he also noted the failed attempt at EB Games Australia's corporate parent GameStop to find a buyer after months on the market, causing their shares to drop.

-Reviews
+Relaunch (2025–present)

+On March 19, 2025, Game Informer shared a short video on its social media channels "featuring the publication's farewell message"; this video included code, resembling an arcade game, at the bottom of the screen with the word "Continue" and ended with the date March 25 flashed, "suggesting a launch or announcement".
+Former Game Informer staff also shared this video, with former director Brian Shea stating he could not "comment at this time but encouraged checking out the social media posts of his former colleagues".
+Then on March 25, 2025, Game Informer announced that Gunzilla Games, developers of Off the Grid, had purchased Game Informer and hired back the staff that had been laid off at its initial shutdown.
+They relaunched the website and digital archive with new articles and reviews for games that released during their initial shutdown.
+In June 2025, they also restarted the publication of the print magazine.